 Who Is Nikki Haley?

-Nikki Haley entered politics at a young age and served in the South Carolina House of Representatives for several years before earning election as the state's governor in 2010.
+Nikki Haley entered politics at a young age and served in the South Carolina House of Representatives for several years before winning election for the state’s governor in 2010.
 In addition to becoming the first female governor of South Carolina, she was the first Indian-American to serve in the role, and the second Indian American governor in the country, after Bobby Jindal of Louisiana.
-In 2016 President-elect Donald Trump picked Haley to become the United States ambassador to the United Nations, a role she served from January 2017 through the end of 2018.
+In 2016, President-elect Donald Trump picked Haley to become the United States ambassador to the United Nations, a role she served from January 2017 through the end of 2018.
 In February 2023, the Republican announced she is running for president in the 2024 election.

 Early Life and Career

 Nimrata Nikki Randhawa Haley, better known as Nikki Haley, was born on January 20, 1972, in Bamberg, South Carolina, to Sikh immigrants from Punjab, India.
-She attended local schools and graduated from Clemson University with a Bachelor of Science degree in accounting.
-Haley went on to work for her mother's upscale clothing business, Exotica International, helping to make it a multimillion-dollar company.
+She attended local schools and graduated from Clemson University with a bachelor of science in accounting.
+Haley went on to work for her mother’s upscale clothing business, Exotica International, helping to make it a multimillion-dollar company.

-In 1998 Haley was named to the Orangeburg County Chamber of Commerce's board of directors, and in 2003, to that of the Lexington Chamber of Commerce.
-She became president of the National Association of Women Business Owners in 2004 and immersed herself in a number of organizations, including the Lexington Medical Foundation, West Metro Republican Women and the South Carolina Chapter of NAWBO.
+In 1998, Haley was named to the Orangeburg County Chamber of Commerce’s board of directors, and in 2003, to that of the Lexington Chamber of Commerce.
+She became president of the National Association of Women Business Owners (NAWBO) in 2004 and immersed herself in a number of organizations, including the Lexington Medical Foundation, West Metro Republican Women, and the South Carolina Chapter of NAWBO.

 South Carolina Congresswoman